Ayyankhan101/MLFQ-Scheduling/docs/QUICKSTART.md

 A: It prevents starvation.
 Every so often, all processes get moved back to the highest priority queue for a "second chance."

 **Q: Can I create my own processes?**
 A: Absolutely!
-Use Config → Custom Set or Random Generator to create your own scenarios.
+Use the "➕ Add Process" button or "🎲 Random Processes" to create your own scenarios.

 **Q: The numbers don't match my textbook**
 A: Different textbooks use slightly different MLFQ variants.
 This implementation follows the classic Silberschatz approach.

+**Q: Why do I see process IDs in the queues?**
+A: This is a recent improvement!
+Instead of just showing "3 processes", you now see "P1 P3 P5" so you can track individual processes.

 ## Next Steps